wongsingfo/comp-sys/docs/system/auth.md

 ---
 layout: default
-title: Authentication
+title: Administration
 parent: Computer System
 nav_order: 0
 ---

-# Authentication in Linux
+# Administration in Linux
 {: .no_toc }

-reference:
+Reference:

 - Secure Programming Cookbook for C and C++: Recipes for Cryptography, Authentication, Input Validation & More - John Viega and Matt Messier